NoPantsCarl/Minecraft-Spawner-Plugin/README.md

 for the command /purplespawner - purplespawner.reloadconfig
 to break a spawner - purplespawner.mine
 to edit a spawner with spawn egg - purplespawner.eggchange

+Please note that this project is no longer actively maintained or functional, and it is provided here purely for archival purposes.